- PrintArticle Summary

 After the body is detoxed, psychological treatment and addiction recovery can begin.
 To fully leave cocaine addiction behind, most people continue to work with a team of substance abuse treatment professionals—including doctors, psychologists, and counselors—to address social, psychological, and physical issues.
 Breaking free from cocaine dependency requires a genuine and sustained effort, and addiction treatment can offer guidance, medical supervision, and support.

 Many programs use a variety of behavioral health treatment interventions to help people deal with the underlying stressors and issues that led to cocaine use and dependency.
 Both outpatient and inpatient treatment options are available.
 While at these locations, the individual may participate in individual sessions, group sessions, or a combination of both.

-Depending on your needs and abilities, you may engage in various treatment styles such as:6
+Depending on your needs and abilities, you may engage in various treatment styles such as the following:6

 - Contingency management (CM).
 This intervention offers tangible rewards to people that engage in drug-free behaviors.
 These rewards seek to overwhelm the positive effects of cocaine use.

 - Community Reinforcement Approach (CRA).
 A 24-week, structured program that involves family members and people in the community to create more desirable behaviors.